Seeing Red (Buffy the Vampire Slayer): Plot

 After their reconciliation, Tara confirms Willow's suspicions that Buffy and Spike have had a sexual relationship, adding that Buffy feels ashamed of her sexual relationship with Spike.
 Willow is hurt that she was never told, but simply puts it aside when she remembers what Buffy is going through.
 Buffy breaks into the Trio's lair, but finds the place deserted and ensnared with traps.
 She escapes, managing to grab a few items before large saw blades tear apart the house.
 Anya sits with a young scorned woman who wants to wish vengeance on her cheating boyfriend, but Anya is distracted by her own relationship problems to notice the young woman's wish.
 Dawn visits Spike at his crypt, informing him that she knows he had sex with Anya and Buffy.
 She lectures him about hurting Buffy when he supposedly loves her.

 Meanwhile, in a cave, the Trio kill a large Nezzla demon who is guarding the Orbs of Nezzla'khan.
 Warren and Andrew make Jonathan wrap himself in the dead Nezzla's skin to cross a barrier that can only be passed by one of the demons, and as he fetches the orbs the other two conspire against him.
 Warren tests the power of the orbs and is pleased when he can easily kill another demon.

-Xander, aghast that Buffy slept with Spike, storms out of an argument with her.
+Xander, aghast that Buffy had sex with Spike, storms out of an argument with her.
 He leaves for The Bronze when the Trio enter.
 Now enhanced with power, Warren hits on a former schoolmate's girlfriend, and when the woman's boyfriend steps in Warren fights off the boyfriend and several others with ease.
 Xander tries to intervene but is tossed aside.
 Later, Buffy, badly injured from patrolling earlier, runs a bath for herself when Spike shows up uninvited and tries to convince her that she loves him.
 She protests as he forces himself on her, his attempt to make her feel love for him again.
 With her back injured, Buffy barely manages to stop his advance on her.
 Immediately horrified by his behavior, Spike attempts to apologize, but Buffy knows he only stopped because she made him.
 He flees before Xander finds his coat on the stairs, then finds Buffy on the floor in the bathroom with a large bruise on her leg.
 Xander is stopped from going after Spike when Willow and Tara arrive to tell Buffy they found plans indicating the Trio are planning to steal a large amount of money.
 After Xander warns her of Warren's new strength, Buffy rushes off to stop them.